Yazidis: Iraq

 The majority of Yazidis live in Iraq.
 Estimates of the size of these communities vary significantly, between 70,000 and 500,000.
 They are particularly concentrated in northern Iraq in the Nineveh Governorate.
 The two biggest communities are in the Shekhan District, northeast of Mosul and in the Sinjar District, at the Syrian border 80 km west of Mosul.
 In Shekhan is the shrine of Sheikh Adi ibn Musafir at Lalish.
 In the early 1900s most of the settled population of the Syrian Desert were Yazidi.
 During the 20th century, the Shekhan community struggled for dominance with the more conservative Sinjar community.
 The demographic profile has probably changed considerably since the beginning of the Iraq War in 2003 and the fall of Saddam Hussein's government.

 Traditionally, Yazidis in Iraq lived in isolation and had their own villages.
 However, many of their villages were destroyed by the Ba'athist government of Saddam Hussein.
 The Ba'athists created collective villages and forcibly relocated the Yazidis from their historical villages which would be destroyed.

 According to the Human Rights Watch, Yazidis were under the Arabisation process of Saddam Hussein between 1970 and 2003.
 In 2009, some Yazidis who had previously experienced the Arabisation policies of Saddam Hussein complained about the political tactics of leaders of the Kurdistan Region that since 1992 were intended to make Yazidis identify as Kurds.
 A report from Human Rights Watch (HRW), in 2009, declares that to incorporate disputed territories in northern Iraq—particularly the Nineveh province—into the Kurdish region, the KDP authorities had used KRG's political and economical resources to make Yazidis identify as Kurds.
 The HRW report also criticises heavy-handed tactics."

 Syria

 Yazidis in Syria live primarily in two communities, one in the Al-Jazira area and the other in the Kurd-Dagh.
 Population numbers for the Syrian Yazidi community are unclear.
-In 1963, the community was estimated at about 10,000, according to the national census, but numbers for 1987 were unavailable.
+In 1963, the community was estimated at 10,000, according to the national census, but numbers for 1987 were unavailable.
 There may be between about 12,000 and 15,000 Yazidis in Syria today, though more than half of the community may have emigrated from Syria since the 1980s.